 Cephalexin is also prescribed in dogs to prevent infection of the heart valves.

 If your dog gets into a fight or otherwise experiences a wound or abscess, the vet may prescribe cephalexin.
-S. aureus is often found in skin infections, such as pyoderma or “hot spots,” a common side effect of Lab allergies.
+S. aureus is often found in skin infections, such as pyoderma or “hot spots.”
+This is common side effect of Lab allergies.
 Along with cephalexin, your vet may prescribe a topical antibiotic treatment along with special shampoos.

 Another advantage of cephalexin in dogs is that the medication is relatively inexpensive.
 Prompt treatment with cephalexin may prevent your dog from developing a secondary infection.
 Effective and inexpensive – that’s a combination hard to beat.

-The typical cephalexin dog dosage is 10 to 15 mg for each pound of body weight.
+The typical Cephalexin dosage for dogs is 10 to 15 mg for each pound of body weight.

 That means a 50 pound animal may receive cephalexin 500 mg for dogs.

-Since Labs weigh in between 50 and 75 pounds, a dog on the lower end may receive cephalexin 500 mg, while on the upper end cephalexin 500 mg for dogs and cephalexin 250 mg for dogs may constitute a dose.
+Since Labs weigh in between 50 and 75 pounds, a dog on the lower end may receive cephalexin 500 mg.
+Whereas on the upper end, cephalexin 500 mg for dogs and cephalexin 250 mg for dogs may constitute a dose.

 Your vet will determine the appropriate cephalexin dosage for your dog.